biemond/biemond-wls-vagrant-12.1.2/puppet/modules/orautils/README.md

 changes

+- 0.2.5 Custom Identity and Trust store support in all the scripts
-- 0.2.3 JSSE option, stopWebLogicAdmin localhost bugfix and nodemanager service script fix
+- 0.2.4 JSSE option, stopWebLogicAdmin localhost bugfix and nodemanager service script fix
 - 0.2.2 nodemanager address param for the startWebLogicAdmin script ( instead of localhost)
 - 0.2.0 new way to overide the params , use params.pp or use the variables
 - 0.1.8 updated license to Apache 2.0